ourtigarage/hacktoberfest-summit/index.md

 Le Garage will organize an [Hackt'au beurre fest](https://hacktoberfest.digitalocean.com/) summit on the **19th of October 2017**.

-# What's the Hackt'au beurre fest
+# What's the Hackt'au beurre fest?
 Hackt'au beurre fest's goal is to promote and support open-source by encouraging new contributors and new contributions in GitHub.

 ![Hacktoberfest logo](https://hacktoberfest.digitalocean.com/assets/hacktoberfest-2017-social-card-894a0558dba205f7142f3130c06823d72427a9d751d0f8c7db8a0079397178aa.jpg)